MurhafMoussa/typed_form_fields/CONTRIBUTING.md

 - Make sure all tests pass and, if you've added new functionality, include new tests.
 - Update the README.md or other documentation if your changes affect them.
 - Update the CHANGELOG.md file with a concise description of your change under the "Unreleased" section.
-- Your PR should be targeted to merge into the develop branch (unless it's a hotfix).
+- Your PR should be targeted to merge into the development branch (unless it's a hotfix).
 - Link your PR to any relevant issues.
 - Provide a clear description of the changes in your PR.
 - Once your PR is submitted, a project maintainer will review it.
 We may ask for changes or improvements before merging.